-Explore rolling countryside dotted with picturesque villages, historic houses & gardens, meandering rivers & canal, skiing & tobogganing.
+Explore rolling countryside dotted with picturesque villages, historic houses and gardens, meandering rivers and canal, skiing & tobogganing.
 Or enjoy a calming walk in The National Forest, Britain's most ambitious environmental project, covering 200 square miles and linking the ancient Needwood and Charnwood forests.
 10 million trees and more than 400 new and ancient woodlands make this a very special place, producing stunning new landscapes, wildlife habitats and experiences.
 This is woodland creation on a scale not seen for more than a thousand years and nearly 8 million trees have already been planted.
 There's so much to explore ...

 If you enjoy messing about on (or in) water, there's plenty to choose from including the mighty River Trent, the Trent & Mersey Canal, and Foremark or Staunton Harold reservoirs.